Subscribe and choose a new cookbook

 Stir in the curry powder, star anise, turmeric and a good grinding of black pepper.
 Cook for a few secs more, stirring.
 Sprinkle over the flour and stir well.
 Gradually add 400ml water to the pan, stirring constantly.

 Bring the sauce to a simmer and cook for 10 mins, stirring occasionally.
 If it begins to splutter, cover loosely with a lid.
-Remove the pan from the heat and blitz the sauce with a stick blender until very smooth.
+Remove the pan from the heat and blitz the sauce with a stick blender until smooth.
 Adjust the seasoning to taste.
 Keep warm.

 Once the rice is tender, add the spring onions and cook for 1 min more.
 Drain well, then leave to stand for a few mins while you make the salad.
 Toss the carrot and cucumber with the chilli, lime juice and herbs.